Sandoretal/Module_3/README.md

 ---

 ### 7. CSV Sanity Check
-Create a small CSV file named `demo.csv` with columns:
+Again, you can create a small CSV file yourself, named `demo.csv` with columns (or you can download the one shared by us):
 ```
 id,age,sex,score
 1,45,M,3